Jet Grind Radio (Game Boy Advance video game)

-Jet Grind Radio (released as Jet Set Radio in Europe) is a video game for the Game Boy Advance system, which is based on the Dreamcast title of the same name.
-The game was developed by Vicarious Visions and published by THQ.
+Jet Grind Radio (released as Jet Set Radio in Europe) is a 2003 video game developed by Vicarious Visions and published by THQ for the Game Boy Advance.
+It is a handheld adaptation of the 2000 Dreamcast title Jet Set Radio.
+The game was released in North America on June 26, 2003, and in Europe on February 20, 2004.

 Gameplay

-Jet Grind Radio is an action platform game based on the Dreamcast version.
-The gameplay of Jet Set Radio differs in several key areas from its Dreamcast counterpart.
-Instead of being a 3D game using polygons, the game is a 2D game with an isometric viewpoint.
+Jet Grind Radio is an action platform game based on the Dreamcast game, with gameplay that differs in several key areas from its home console counterpart.
+Instead of being a 3D game using polygons, it is a 2D game that utilizes an isometric viewpoint.
 The goal of the game is to traverse through neighborhoods and find key locations to tag them with graffiti under a specific time frame.
 Players can grind on rails and perform tricks.
 When a key location is reached, players must tag it with graffiti that may require a single press of a button, or a sequence of buttons that need to be pressed at the correct time.
 The game offers a graffiti editor to customize and create unique graffiti tags.
 Players can collect hidden icons scattered throughout in order to expand the number of graffiti tags.
 After completing the story mode of a specific neighborhood, three new time attack modes are unlocked for that neighborhood.
 The three modes involve tagging an entire city, racing, and performing tricks.
 Jet Grind Radio also offers 4-player multiplayer that allows players to compete within the unlocked time attack modes.

 Plot

-Like in the Dreamcast version, the player assumes the role of one of the GG's, a graffiti gang, led by Beat (who is also the first playable character in all versions apart from Jet Set Radio Future.
-The Rokkaku group and the Tokyo-to construction conglomerate have teamed up to clamp down on the "Rudies", the game's term for the Graffiti spraying teenagers.
-The object of the game is to "Tag" certain surroundings with graffiti before the time limit runs out or "before the indomitable array of cops arrive".
+The player assumes the role of one of the GG's, a graffiti gang, led by Beat.
+The business conglomerate, the Rokkaku Group, and the Tokyo-to government have teamed up to clamp down on the "Rudies", the game's term for the graffiti spraying youths.
+The object of the game is to "tag" certain surroundings with graffiti before the time limit runs out or "before the indomitable array of cops arrive".